 Fat or Oil + Acid or Vinegar + Spices or Extra Flavor = Good Sauce

 Keep it loose and don’t be afraid to play around with different combinations.
 The key to good cooking is recognizing foods not by recipe, but by their flavor profiles or chemical makeups.
 A common oil used as a base in dressings is simply olive oil.
-Its flavors are incredibly versatile can be mixed with acids like balsamic vinegar, red wine vinegar, crushed raspberries, or citrus juices.
+Its flavors are incredibly versatile can be mixed with acids like balsamic vinegar, red wine vinegar, lemon, crushed raspberries, or other citrus juices.
 Add in salt, pepper, basil, or any spices you like.
 Another common combo is the honey mustard dressing.
-You can make this with actual honey and mustard if you like, and thin it out with a little olive oil to make it more of a dressing than a sauce.
+You can make this with actual honey and mustard if you like, and thin it out with a little oil to make it more of a dressing than a dipping sauce.
 I like to use grainy mustard for dressings for a little extra texture and flavor.
 Switch it up mid-week by going for more Asian-style dressings.
-Soy sauce and brown sugar make an easy teriyaki flavor, to which you can add a little peanut butter for a Thai peanut sauce, or some ginger to liven things up.
-Even beans can be blended and jazzed up with a little vinegar or lemon juice, plus a dash of salt, pepper, and cumin for a healthy dip or delicious spread.
+Throw some soy sauce and brown sugar in a pot and let simmer to make an easy teriyaki sauce, to which you can add a little peanut butter for a Thai peanut sauce, or some ginger to liven things up.
+Even beans (think chickpeas or cannellini beans) can be blended and jazzed up with a little vinegar or lemon juice, plus a dash of salt, pepper, and cumin for a healthy dip or delicious spread.

 5. Use Your Time Wisely